This post was originally published on October 15, 2014, and we have just updated it with the latest information and screenshots of Twitter analytics.

 On the right, you’ll see a few key stats of your Twitter account for the month.
-These numbers are great for reporting purposes — to show your monthly performance and determine month-on-month growth.
+These numbers are great for reporting—use them to gauge your monthly performance and determine month-on-month growth.

-How to find this for your profile: Go to analytics.twitter.com, and it’ll be right there!
+How to find this data: Go to analytics.twitter.com.

-Once you spot any trends of your Twitter performance, it can be helpful to dig into and understand the trends.
-Here’re a few helpful questions you can try to answer:
+Once you spot any trends in your Twitter performance, it can be helpful to dig into and understand the trends.
+Here are a few helpful questions:

 - What caused any spikes or valleys?

 - When will we reach the next milestone?

 - Where will we be in the next (x) days or months?